Sony A7 II vs Pentax 645Z

 The Sony Alpha A7 II and the Pentax 645Z are two digital cameras that were officially introduced, respectively, in November 2014 and April 2014.
 The A7 II is a mirrorless interchangeable lens camera, while the 645Z is a DSLR.
 The cameras are based on a full frame (A7 II) and a medium format (645Z) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Pentax provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Pentax provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Pentax 645Z

-The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Pentax 645Z.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A7 II and the Pentax 645Z are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is considerably larger (50 percent) than the Sony A7 II.
 Moreover, the 645Z is substantially heavier (159 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.